apostrophecms/content-upgrader/README.md

 🛑 **Don't use the same name as your existing A2 database.** Your new A3 project should also have a different `shortName` setting in `app.js`, for avoidance of any possible confusion.
 Also make sure your A3 project is not already running, for instance in another terminal window.

 ```
-node app @apostrophecms/content-upgrader:upgrade --a3-project=../your-new-a3-project-folder --a3-db=mongodb://localhost:27017/your-new-database-name
+node app @apostrophecms/content-upgrader:upgrade --a3-db=mongodb://localhost:27017/your-new-database-name
 ```

+## What about the media files?

+The media files themselves don't need to change in the transition to A3.

+So you can manually copy the `public/uploads` folder from the A2 project to the A3 project, or use `rsync`.
+If you are using uploadfs to store your media in S3 your procedure will vary.

+This tool may automatically copy the `public/uploadfs` folder in a future update.

 ## Options

-### `--a3-project`

-**Required.** This must be the local filesystem path of your new A3 project, which must exist.

 ### `--a3-db`